PrecisionPilot/Lingolet/README.md

-> Learning languages is like living multiple lives

 ## Application
 Using computer vision to help learn the Chinese language.
+> Learning languages is like living multiple lives
-- Features:
+Features:
 - [ ] Snip a screnshot for image to text recognition
+- [ ] Smart image recognition AI
 - [ ] Automatically copy words to the clipboard
 - [ ] Save words to Google Translate
 - [ ] Connects to Spotify when you want to learn songs
 - [ ] For Chinese
     - [ ] Automatic PinYin (Latinized pronunciation)
     - [ ] Chinese Traditional to Chinese Simplified
-- Extra features
+Extra features:
 - Copying unhighlightable text without translating (eg. programming tutorials on YouTube)
 - Pop-up window
 - What language (Python, Java, C#)
 - Possible to hide terminal of python script?

 Name ideas: